-‘Enlightened Princesses: Caroline, Augusta and the Shaping of the Modern World’, presented by Historic Royal Palaces and the Yale Center for British Art, will feature a new work by Yinka Shonibare MBE, RA.
+‘Enlightened Princesses: Caroline, Augusta and the Shaping of the Modern World’, presented by Historic Royal Palaces and the Yale Center for British Art, featured a new work by Yinka Shonibare MBE, RA.

 Mrs Pinckney and the Emancipated Birds of South Carolina (2017) was inspired by a meeting in 1753, between Princess Augusta and Mrs Eliza Lucas Pinckney, the owner of a slave plantation in South Carolina, which was then a British colony.

 The work is a manifestation of Shonibare’s signature use of headless mannequins and traditional African batik fabric.
 The textile was adopted as a medium by the artist after discovering that the best African batik dyed cloths are not straightforwardly African as is often thought but have a cross-cultural background all of their own.
 The fabrics are actually manufactured in the Netherlands and exported to Africa and the designs of the ‘Dutch wax prints’, as they are known, were originally inspired by Javanese batiks.